 - The contract does not last more than 24 months, and the employee has not worked for the same employer during the previous 3 years.

 - The fixed term is acceptable by a reasonable cause and does not result in bypassing of the rights that the Act on Protection Against Unfair Dismissal enforces.

-Under the Working Hours Act, work hours cannot be more than 8 hours per day and 48 hours per week, as the statutory workweek stretches from Monday to Saturday.
-The act permits extension of work hours up to a maximum of 10 hours a day if an employee does not exceed an average of 8 hours per working day over 6 calendar months or within 24 weeks.
+The Act permits extension of work hours up to a maximum of 10 hours a day if an employee does not exceed an average of 8 hours per working day over 6 calendar months or within 24 weeks.

 After completing their daily work, employees must get a minimum 11 hours of continuous rest.
 If there is an interruption during this period, it must be allowed in full after such an interruption.